samadritakarmakar/Project-FEA/README.md

                 }
             };

+The Dirichlet Boundary Condition can vary according to the positon of the node in the domain.
+This variation in the Dirichlet obundary condition is acheived in ProjectFEA by definiting a virtual function **Eval** in the class **Expression** that is defined in the file  Project-FEA/Cpp/DirichletBC/[Expression.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/DirichletBC/Expression.hpp).
+A new class has to be defined which ineherits the Expression class and overloads its virtual function **Eval** to apply boundary condition.
+Within the class DirichletBC defined in Project-FEA/Cpp/DirichletBC/[DirichletBC.hpp](https://github.com/samadritakarmakar/Project-FEA/blob/master/Cpp/DirichletBC/DirichletBC.hpp) the [vector](http://arma.sourceforge.net/docs.html#Col) of the current postion of the node is passed to the function **Eval**, which may be used to vary the Dirichlet Boundary according to the node positon.

+            ///This class over here through its overloaded virtual function declares the values of Dirichlet Nodes.
+            /// The virtual function 'Eval' is evaluated at each node to find the value of Dirichlet Condition at that node. class DeclaredExprssn : public Expression
+            {
+            public:
+                DeclaredExprssn (int vectorLevel): Expression (vectorLevel)
+                {
+                }
+                vec Eval(vec& x)
+                {
+                    vec value={0,0,0};
+                    return value;
+                }
+            };

 Once the weak forms are defined, you may start to write the **main()** file.
 You can start by telling ProjectFEA the mesh file that you wish to use.
 For example,